philip-healy/gelfand-trigonometry-solutions/README.md

 </p>

 *Trigonometry* by Gelfand and Saul is often recommended as a precalculus text for self-study.
 However, those who are learning without the help of a teacher can struggle with the lack of solutions to exercises in the text.
-A [partial set of solutions for *Trigonometry*](https://jbeach50.weebly.com/gelfand--saul-trig-solutions.html) (odd numbered exercises only) has been published by John Beach.
 It is hoped that this repository will eventually contain a complete set of solutions that can be viewed as HTML or downloaded in PDF format.

 ## Contributing
 Contributions are welcome!
 Contributions can be: